jewelcodes/cs472-mips-disassembler/README.md

 # MIPS Disassembler Project for MET CS 472
 Self-explanatory title.
 This is the first project for MET CS 472 (Computer Architecture) taken in spring 2024.
-The instructions implemented are exactly those specified in the assignment: add, sub, and, or, slt, lw, sw, beq, and bne.
+The instructions implemented are exactly those specified in the assignment: add, sub, and, or, slt, lw, sw, beq, bne, lb, sb, and nop.
 Notably, I noticed the slt instruction is not present in the given sample binary.

+The lb, sb, and nop instructions were added later in the semester (after submission) while working on the third project (MIPS pipeline emulator) to cross-reference what was happening and verify that my output looks like what I expect it to.

 ## Input
 The helper program in helper/ basically just writes the array given in the assignment into a file called sample.bin, so that the main disassembler in src/ can read its input from a file.
 This was not required but the assignment did mention some of this code would need to be reused for another project, so I figured this would be a better approach than to hardcode the instructions into the disassembler itself.
 The instructions are:
 ```c